 On a high level, the servers are just package storage.
 They do not build nor create the packages.
 The packages are created by the client, and if binaries are built from sources, that compilation is also done by the client application.

-The different applications in the picture are:
+The different applications in the image above are:

-- The conan client: this is a console/terminal command line application, containing the heavy logic for package creation and consumption.
+- The Conan client: this is a console/terminal command line application, containing the heavy logic for package creation and consumption.
 Conan client has a local cache for package storage, and so it allows you to fully create and test packages offline.
 You can also work offline so long as no new packages are needed from remote servers.

-- The conan_server: this is a TCP server that can be easily run as your own server on-premises to host your private packages.
+- The Conan server: this is a TCP server that can be easily run as your own server on-premises to host your private packages.
 It is also a service application that can be run as a daemon or service, behind a web server (apache, nginx), or easily as stand-alone application.
-Both the conan client and the conan_server are OSS, MIT license, so you can use them for free in your company, customize them, or redistribute them without any legal issue.
+Both the Conan client and the conan_server are OSS, MIT license, so you can use them for free in your company, customize them, or redistribute them without any legal issue.

-- JFrog Artifactory offers conan repositories; so it can also be used as an on-premises server.
+- JFrog Artifactory offers Conan repositories; so it can also be used as an on-premises server.
 It is a more powerful solution, featuring a WebUI, multiple auth protocols, High Availability, etc. It also has cloud offerings that will allow you to have private packages without having any on-premises infrastructure.

-One of the powerful features of conan is that it can manage pre-compiled binaries for packages.
+One of the most powerful features of Conan is that it can manage pre-compiled binaries for packages.
 To define a package, referenced by its name, version, user and channel, a package recipe is needed.
 Such a package recipe is a conanfile.py python script that defines how the package is built from sources, what the final binary artifacts are, the package dependencies, etc.

 All the binary packages generated from a package recipe are managed and stored coherently.
 When they are uploaded to a remote, they stay connected.
 Also, different clients building binaries from the same package recipe (like CI build slaves in different operating systems), will upload their binaries under the same package name to the remotes.